There is an old Taoist saying, “The teacher leads you to the gate, but only you, by your own effort, can pass through.”

 Don’t Leave Your Practice to Chance

-If you think a skill is worth having, the fact is that with practice all you can do is get better.
+The fact is, if you think a skill is worth having, then with practice all you can do is get better.
 Even though you might be capable of learning basic movements from a retreat, weekend workshop or video, it takes time for the movements to work deeply in your body, emotions and mind.
 If you practice, you will feel how tai chi, qigong, bagua, and yoga exercises change you on both gross and subtle levels.

 As with any skill you develop, you first have to be willing to apply the beginner’s mentality: